Skip to main content

 Detections in the Timeline

-When an event is evaluated as risky or anomalous, according to conditions configured in correlation or analytics rules, a detection event is generated.
+When an event is evaluated as risky or anomalous, according to conditions configured in correlation, analytics, or anomaly rules, a detection event is generated.
 In the Timeline view, if an event in the search results has triggered a detection, the detection event is displayed in the Detections column on the right-hand side of the same event row.
 This visual representation makes it easy to see the connection between detections and their associated events.

 event-out-of-scope.png